k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 ### How Do I Use a Flow Population Template?

-A Broadway Population Flow template includes predefined Stages and designated Actors and can be modified by adding more Actors when needed.
+A Broadway population flow template includes predefined Stages and designated Actors and can be modified by adding more Actors when needed.

-A Population Flow template has the following Stages:
+A population flow template has the following Stages:

 * **Input** Stage, defines the population's input arguments using a designated **PopulationArgs** Actor.
 * **Source** Stage, defines a query that retrieves source data using the **SourceDbQuery** Actor.
 The interface for the query's execution is selected from the list of Fabric [DB interfaces](/articles/05_DB_interfaces/03_DB_interfaces_overview.md).
 A query can be validated in the [Query Builder window](/articles/11_query_builder/02_query_builder_window.md) by clicking **QB** in the **sql** input argument field of the Actor.
 The **SourceDbQuery** Actor inherits from the [**DbCommand** Actor](05_db_actors.md) and extends it with additional **parent_rows** and **size** input arguments whereby improving the Actor's performance and less calls to the source.